Andreas512514/Network-Services/smb.md

 The telnet client will establish a connection with the server.
 The client will then become a virtual terminal - allowing you to interact with the remote host.<br><br>

 ![telnet port](https://github.com/Andreas512514/Network-Services/blob/main/Screenshot%202025-10-15%20231106.png)

+As you can see in the picture here, telnet is on port 23.s